 - 1. Select File->New->project.
 The current opened project (if any) must be closed before a new project can be created, select ok if asked to do so. - 2.
 Add a name to your project.
 In this example we have used my\project.
 You may also enter a short description of your project.
 See Figure 12. - 3.
 Make sure the directory in which the project is created is correct.
 Use the Browse button to select another directory.
 It should point to the proper lab or project directory.
 Press the next button to continue to the next step. - 4.
 Select Next.
+Verify that the directory is the expected one, and select Next again. - 5.
 Select "Open the project" and press Finish to end the project setup.
 You are now ready to enter design data into the project design library.